-Publish your post and search engines will now look for the title you provided in meta title box.
+Publish your post and search engines will now look for the title you provided in the meta title box.

-It will take some time depending on the crawl rate of your website so in the meantime, you can check the different titles by visiting your post on your browser by hovering your mouse on the tab head.
+It will take some time depending on the crawl rate of your website, so in the meantime, you can check the different titles by visiting your post on your browser by hovering your mouse on the tab head.

 An example below:

 In case you don’t use WordPress and use your own HTML based website, you can still do it.
 Below is the code you can use to do so, just remember to put it immediately after the <head> tag in your posts:

 |<meta name=”viewport” content=”width=device-width, initial-scale=1” /><title>Enter the title here</title>|